 Dried fruits are potent sources of phytoestrogens.
 Dried apricots, dates, and prunes are some of the dried fruits with the highest phytoestrogen content.

 Sesame seeds are small, fiber-packed seeds that are commonly incorporated into Asian dishes to add a delicate crunch and nutty flavor.

 They are also quite rich in phytoestrogens, among other important nutrients.

-Interestingly, one study found that the consumption of sesame seed powder may affect estrogen levels in postmenopausal women (
+Interestingly, a small 2006 study found that the consumption of sesame seed powder may affect estrogen levels in postmenopausal women (